 Ptolemy is portrayed by Giuliano Contadini.
 He gives the role of the ten-year-old king a perfect child-like petulance.
 The impressive Javier Torres smoulders as the worldly, masculine Caesar.
 Tobias Batley has a powerful gravitas and athleticism as the Roman aristocrat Mark Antony.

 Stunning pas de deux moments make the most of the soloists’ technical ability and chemistry and include some breathtaking lifts.
 The choreography is engaging and evocative of ancient Egypt with arched backs and flat hands.

 The corps de ballet dancers play multiple Roman and Egyptian roles.
 Simple but effective choreographic quirks differentiate the abstract elegance of the Egyptians and the powerful force of the Romans.
 The Roman centurion sections best showcase the excellent male dancers of the Company.
 The staging displays both their heroic leaps and muscular upper bodies.

 Claude-Michel Schonberg has created a wonderfully hypnotic and glamorous score.
 The music is at its most effective in the scenes depicting Egypt.
 Flutes and rattle effects completely transport the action to the land of the Pharaohs.

 Admittedly, it is ambitious to claim that the ballet has managed to tell the story of the woman herself rather than via her relationship with the men in her life.
 The three acts do ultimately centre around Cleopatra’s relationship with her brother and two lovers.

-The production successfully summons all the splendour of Ancient Egypt and I left the auditorium immensely satisfied.
-In essence, Cleopatra offers a lasting impression of exhilaration from a Company that always tells the story and delivers strong classical ballet technique – with an inventive, modern edge.
+The production successfully summons all the splendour of ancient Egypt and I left the auditorium immensely satisfied.
+In essence, Cleopatra offers a lasting impression of exhilaration from a company that always tells a story by delivering strong classical ballet technique with an inventive, modern edge.*